yunliUNC/HPRep/README.md

-# HPRep pipeline user manual
+# HPRep user manual
 ## What is HPRep?
 HPRep is a methodological framework for determining reproducibility metrics between PLAC-Seq or HiChIP datasets.
 The pipeline involves three main stages:
 1. Preprocessing
 2. Regression and normalization
 3. Data matrix comparisons

 The preprocessing of the first stage is borrowed directly from the MAPS pipeline (https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006982).
 This preprocessing pipeline, called feather, converts aligned, sorted, and merged pair-end reads to long and short .bed/.bedpe files.
-The short reads are used for determining ChIP efficiency and the long reads are used for reproducibility analysis.
-The second stage utilizes positive poisson regression to fit contact count predictive models to obtain expected counts for the observed data.
+The second stage utilizes positive Poisson regression to fit contact count predictive models to obtain expected counts for the observed data.
 Normalization involves reporting log<sub>2</sub>(1 + observed / expected).
 The last stage requires pairwise comparisons of all samples.
 Consequently, while the first two stages can be conducted in parallel, the last stage requires all results from stages 1 and 2.

 The requirements and details for running the entire pipeline are provided below:

-HPRep pipeline runs on Linux and requires several readily available programs and packages.
+The HPRep pipeline runs on Linux and requires several readily available programs and packages.
 We list the versions used in testing and development with the caveat that (slightly) older and newer versions should work, but caveat utilitor.

 **python 3.6.6**
 * pandas 0.24.2